bkaradzic/bkaradzic.github.io/content/en/posts/orthodoxc++/index.md

  - Don't use stream (`<iostream>`, `<stringstream>`, etc.), use printf style functions instead.
  - Don't use anything from STL that allocates memory, unless you don't care about memory management.
 See [CppCon 2015: Andrei Alexandrescu "std::allocator Is to Allocation what std::vector Is to Vexation"](https://www.youtube.com/watch?v=LIb3L4vKZ7U) talk, and [Why many AAA gamedev studios opt out of the STL](https://web.archive.org/web/20220227163717/https://threadreaderapp.com/thread/1497768472184430600.html) thread for more info.
  - Don't use metaprogramming excessively for academic masturbation.
 Use it in moderation, only where necessary, and where it reduces code complexity.
  - Wary of any features introduced in current standard C++<year>, ideally wait for improvements of those feature in next iteration of standard.
-Example `constexpr` from C++11 became usable in C++14 ([per Jason Turner](http://archive.md/2018.02.01-171248/https://twitter.com/lefticus/status/958931109009440768) cppbestpractices.com curator)
+Example `constexpr` from C++11 became usable in C++14 ([per Jason Turner](http://archive.md/2018.02.01-171248/https://twitter.com/lefticus/status/958931109009440768) cppbestpractices.com curator).
  - Don't use [modules](https://web.archive.org/web/20251019163438/https://nibblestew.blogspot.com/2025/08/we-need-to-seriously-think-about-what.html).

 > Using modules brings with it the following disadvantages: